This course can be followed as part of the BA specialisation Development in Place

 The course Environment and Society offers an introduction to the complex relationships between environment and human societies.
 It will deal with the ways human societies use and protect not only their own environment but also influence resources at distant locations through trade networks and conservation activities.
 How do humans interact with the various kinds of environments?
 What are the socio-political and economic structures that determine the exploitation of natural resources?
 Within what kinds of contexts are the important decisions taken?
-How do considerations of justice and sustainability influence resource?
 How are resources managed and who will benefit from the resources?
 Who is responsible for resource management?

 The course will look into these questions from a theoretical perspective as well as from a more practical point of view.
 It will use important elements of the long tradition in ecological anthropology but it will also explore interdisciplinary approaches to human-environment interactions.